-As I prepared a video for the iphone/business card stand, Corazón stepped delicately around my desk and sat next to the stand holding the iPod with her photograph on the screen.
-She has made it clear that she wishes to take center stage in our home and is indeed ‘The Queen of Hearts’!
+As I prepared a video for the iPhone/business card stand, Corazón stepped delicately around my desk and sat next to the stand holding the iPod with her photograph on the screen.
+She has made it clear that she wishes to take center stage in our home and she is indeed ‘The Queen of Hearts!

 David’s contribution, beside the fact that he discovered the double pyramid on his own, is in realizing different perspectives for the same model.
 On David’s Flickr page we can see some of his other creative variations and ideas for using this origami figure.
 Bravo David!

 I used green and red paper and followed David’s suggestions on how to make a duo-color double pyramid to make myself a pair of earrings to wear on Christmas Eve –watch the video to see this variation as well.
 I’ll have to hide the earrings from Corazón before she decides they are her newest toy!